TBaudon/HxStation/README.md

 HxStation
 =========

-A tool to ease team work with haxe and building.
+A tool to ease team work and building fpr haxe.